kurtosis-tech/kurtosis-github-action/README.md

 This GitHub Action is a work in progress, and contributions are welcome.
 Here are some of the planned improvements:

 - [ ] Address concurrency issues with restarting the Kurtosis engine; current implementation assumes sequential execution.
-- [ ] Support for versioned Kurtosis installations to allow users to specify which version of Kurtosis they want to use.

 ## Support